microsoft/monthlyresources/README.md

-OCTOBER RESOURCES FOR DEVELOPERS
+NOVEMBER RESOURCES FOR DEVELOPERS

-# Kubernetes on Azure
+# .NET 6 and Visual Studio 2022

-:wave:**Hi everyone** – This month, we feature ways to optimize your Kubernetes deployments with Kubernetes on Azure.
-Explore the latest in Kubernetes and AKS demos, integrations and more from Microsoft SMEs.
+:wave:**Hi everyone** – This month, we are featuring exciting new Visual Studio and .NET releases!
+Explore the latest in software development by way of new learning content, demos, and discussions from Microsoft SMEs.